 Collection: 'Lorna Fencer Napurrula' | Reception

-Lorna Naparrula Fencer was born circa 1924 at Yartulu Yartulu in the Tanami Desert in the Northern Territory.
-She was custodian of her traditional homelands at Yumurrpa.
+Lorna Naparrula Fencer was born c1924 Tanami Desert in the Northern Territory and was the custodian of her traditional homelands at Yumurrpa.

-Lorna spent her early years living a traditional life until, in 1949 many Warlpiri people, including Lorna, were forcibly transported to the government settlement of Lajamanu approximately 400 kms north of their homelands.
+Lorna spent her early years living a traditional life until, in 1949 she and many Warlpiri were forcibly transported to the government settlement of Lajamanu approx 400 kms north of their homelands.

 The combination of her unrivalled knowledge of tribal law and dreamings, along with her intuitive use of colour and free gestural brush strokes in telling her stories, has led to comparisons with the late Emily Kngwarreye (from Utopia).